Seguleh/calendar-frontend-test/README.md

 Front-end using HTML, CSS, JavaScript and jQuery.

-Done with Ruby on Rails framework and deployed on Heroku.
+Using Ruby on Rails as framework and deployed on Heroku.